 Lucky for me, the entire island now houses the JW Marriott Venice Resort and Spa.
 The hospital buildings have been converted into beautiful retreats, a luxurious spa, and a lovely hotel.
 The ancient olive trees and lush gardens continue to thrive, and provide oil and produce for their Michelin-starred restaurant, Dopolavoro.

-On May 3rd-6th, 2018, the JW Marriott Venice will host the inaugural Venice Food and Wine Festival: three days of cooking demos, interactive classes and tastings in the company of internationally celebrated chefs and wine experts.
-The festival, organized by Food and Wine magazine, and previously hosted in Aspen, Colorado, is coming to Europe for the first time and couldn’t have chosen a more perfect location.
+On May 3rd-6th, 2018, the JW Marriott Venice will hosted the inaugural Venice Food and Wine Festival: three days of cooking demos, interactive classes and tastings in the company of internationally celebrated chefs and wine experts.
+The festival, organized by Food and Wine magazine, and previously hosted in Aspen, Colorado, came to Europe for the first time and couldn’t have chosen a more perfect location.